96195hsu-create/Responsible_ML_HW4/README.md

 ## Key Insights
 - A small number of features (e.g., `priors_count`, `age`) drive most predictions
-- Explanation methods are largely consistent but differ in local detail
+- Explanation methods are largely consistent, but can differ when explaining individual cases
 - Some counterfactuals are not actionable in practice
 - Group-level disparities suggest potential fairness risks

 ## Notes
 This project extends the previous assignment by moving from data preparation to model explanation and evaluation.
 The focus is on interpretability, fairness, and understanding model behavior in a decision-making context.

 This project is part of the Responsible Machine Learning course at GWU.